-- After the dramatic setback in 2020 due to the COVID-19 pandemic, the Nordic economies have almost fully recovered - Vaccines have brought long-awaited relief and, to a large extent, a return to normal.
-Nordic households' relatively strong finances have paved the way for a broad recovery as pent-up demand unwinds when restrictions are lifted - The labour market has shown resilience, largely due to government subsidies such as short-term furloughs.
-The hard-hit services sector is rebounding, and GDP is back to pre-crisis levels
+- After the dramatic setback in 2020 due to the coronavirus, the Nordic economies have almost fully recovered - Vaccines have brought long-awaited relief and the prospect of a return to normal.
+Nordic households' relatively strong finances have paved the way for a broad recovery, as pent-up demand unwinds when restrictions are lifted - The labour market has shown resilience, largely due to government subsidies such as short-term furloughs.
+The hard-hit services sector is rebounding, and GDP is expected to reach pre-crisis levels in mid-tolate 2021